Joseph Fletcher: Career

 In 1974, the American Humanist Association named him Humanist of the Year.
 He was one of the signers of the Humanist Manifesto.

-He served as president of the Euthanasia Society of America (later renamed the Society for the Right to Die) from 1974 to 1976.
+Fletcher grew to believe strongly in the right to die with dignity, and he served as president of the Euthanasia Society of America (later renamed the Society for the Right to Die) from 1974 to 1976.
 He was also a member of the American Eugenics Society and the Association for Voluntary Sterilization.